Los Angeles Unified School District: 2022 ransomware attack

 On September 5, 2022, the LAUSD was hit by a ransomware attack.
 The attack, which occurred over the Labor Day weekend, disrupted "access to email, computer systems, and applications".
 An Instagram post from Northridge Academy High School confirmed that the attack prevented students and staff from accessing Google Drive and Schoology.
 Russian-speaking ransomware group Vice Society, known for its targeting of the educational sector, took responsibility for the attack.

 Although the LAUSD slowly recovered from the attack, the district reportedly encountered difficulties regaining access to certain systems, and password resets initiated by the district proved to be cumbersome.
 Reports also emerged that the district was hit by a similar attack in February 2021, although to little success.
 The district also expedited its rollout of multi-factor authentication for staff members.

 That month, the login credentials of at least 23 LAUSD staff members appeared on the dark web, with at least one set of credentials connected to the district's VPN service.
 However, an investigation into the credentials found that they were unrelated to the attack.

 On October 2, stolen data related to the attack was released by Vice Society.
 The district had previously made statements that they were unwilling to pay the ransom, with superintendent Alberto Carvalho claiming that paying ransom "never guarantees the full recovery of data".
 Although the type of data was not disclosed by the LAUSD, credit monitoring services were provided to individuals whose personal information was put at risk as a result of the breach.
 An investigation into the attack, conducted by the Federal Bureau of Investigation, the White House, and the Cybersecurity and Infrastructure Security Agency is currently ongoing.

+Anti-LGBTQ+ protests

+Following the announcement of a planned reading of Mary Hoffman's "The Great Big Book of Families" at Saticoy Elementary School, in North Hollywood, a transgender teacher at the school discovered that a Pride flag had been burned.

+In response to the anti-LGBTQ+ activity in both Los Angeles Unified School District and neighboring Glendale Unified School District, GALAS LGBTQ+ Armenian Society, glendaleOUT and Somos Familia Valle released a joint statement denouncing efforts by some parents to undermine LGBTQ+ content within school programming and curricula.

+These actions culminated in a rally at Saticoy Elementary School, where anti-LGBTQ+ protesters used homophobic and antisemitic slurs and attacked an unhoused bystander.